JasonPollman/ProtoLib/ReadMe.md

 ## Available Methods
 ---
 ### [**Objects**](#objects)
+Methods available to all *Objects* (objects, arrays, strings, functions, etc.).

 | Name                              | Description                      |
 | :-------------------------------- | :------------------------------- |
 | [any](#any)                         | Loops through each item in an object until a *non-undefined* value is returned |